aashishgahlawat/solidityTutorials/README.md

 sources
 bought the era of **web2**

-In **web2** to fetch data, permissions are required as data is centralized into various organisations database systems like Google, AWS, Alibaba, Netflix etc.
+In **web2** to fetch data, permissions are required as data is centralized / stored into various organisations database systems like Google, AWS, Alibaba, Netflix etc.
-Also, there can be government restrict to access to data in certain regions / times and can monitor and control data flow,
+Also, there can be government restrict to access the data in certain regions / times and government can monitor and control data flow.
 Big players usually defines rules

 ### Web 3.0

-Data is distributed and decentralized and even if one organisation decides to shut down its servers, the data will still be available.
-(unless the whole network nodes decides to shut down) Nodes can't refuse to upgrade to new regulations.
+Data is distributed and decentralized over different nodes around the world and all nodes have equal rights, so even if one organisation decides to shut down its servers, the data will still be available (unless all nodes decides to shut down) Nodes can't refuse to upgrade to new regulations.

-**Web3** Has its own pros and cons.
+**Note:** **Web3** Has its own pros and cons.

 ### Blockchain